Cron Job: Basics & Checklist

 Cron jobs are important because they allow for the automated execution of scripts and programs at specified intervals.
 This can be useful for tasks such as scheduling backups, sending notifications, or updating data.
 Cron jobs can also help to automate repetitive tasks and improve the efficiency of a system by removing the need for manual intervention.

 FluentCRM has a few scheduled events and jobs that run frequently at various intervals.
-The regular and healthy cron status can be found under FluentCRM Settings ⮕ Tools ⮕ Cron Job Status
+To know where you can find the regular and healthy Cron Job Status, follow the steps with screenshots below –

 Disable Default WordPress Cron System #

-Before we proceed, we will need to confirm that the default PHP-based scheduled job running is disabled from the WordPress Configuration File (wp-config.php).
+Before we proceed to configure a Server-side cron job, we will need to confirm that the default PHP-based scheduled job running is disabled from the WordPress Configuration File (wp-config.php).

 To do this please open the wp-config.php file and look for the section below: